lacoco-lab/lacoco-lab.github.io/joining/index.md

 <!--PhD salaries start at approximately EUR 3.4K per month (before taxes) and increase over time.-->
 <!--Start dates can be negotiated based on applicants' preferences and funding availability.-->

-**Applicants who will have an MSc by the start date of the PhD:** Please directly apply to our lab by email.
+**Direct application (only for applicants who will have an MSc by the start date of the PhD):** Please directly apply to our lab by email.
 Admitted students will directly join our lab.
 Start dates are flexible and can be negotiated.
 In your email to Michael (mhahn@lst.uni-saarland.de), please include:
 * your CV
 * your transcripts